GAO-alwayslearning/llm-regulator--test/README.md

 - **The insight**: As a BD person, this is exactly the kind of friction that kills developer adoption.
-If I'm a hobbyist developer in Korea testing Kimi for the first time, and I hit a wall before my first successful API call, I might switch to DeepSeek or Qwen instead.
+If I'm a hobbyist developer in Korea testing Kimi for the first time, and I hit a wall before my first successful API call, in this case, I might not switch to these new models at all.
 - **The suggestion**: Kimi's developer onboarding could benefit from clearer credit alerts, a more generous free tier for new accounts, and explicit key format guidance.